nus-te3201/website/programming/functions-arguments/text.md

 </panel><p/>

-:package: The code below has one function that takes one argument and one that takes two.
+:package: The code below has one function that takes one parameter and one that takes two.
 Furthermore, note how one function calls the other.

 ```python
 def say_hello(name):